StringManolo/wtm/README.md

 ./wtm.sh -h

-# Move it ti your bins folder as wtm to use it as a command from any folder
+# Move it to your bins folder as wtm to use it as a command from any folder

+# Termux:
+# mv wtm.sh /data/data/com.termux/files/usr/bin/wtm

+# Linux and Proot-Distro:
+# mv wtm.sh /bin/wtm
 ```